vicesoftware/truck-scout/docs/DATABASE.md

      - Ensures tests pass locally before pushing to GitHub Actions
      - Mirrors CI environment configuration
      - Validates changes before remote testing
+   - **✅ CI Pipeline Verified**:
+     - Successfully tested and verified GitHub Actions workflow
+     - Confirmed proper handling of database operations in Docker Compose environment
+     - Validated that Cypress tests correctly use mocked API responses
+     - Verified proper cleanup of test resources
+     - Ensured efficient workflow with minimal redundant operations

 ### 🚧 In Progress

-1. **Verify GitHub Actions CI Pipeline**
-   - Confirm existing GitHub Actions workflow functionality
-     - Current workflow includes:
-       * Dependency installation and caching
-       * Database migration deployment
-       * Development database seeding
-       * Type checking and linting
-       * Application build
-       * Jest API integration tests
-       * Cypress end-to-end tests
-     - Validate workflow triggers on:
-       * Pushes to all branches
-       * Pull requests to `develop` branch
-     - Verify job dependencies and execution order
-     - Test workflow performance and caching mechanisms
-     - Ensure comprehensive test coverage across different environments
-   - Potential improvements to investigate:
-     * Performance optimization
-     * Additional test scenarios
-     * Enhanced reporting and notifications

-2. **Automate Migrations Against Dev Database in Digital Ocean**
+1. **Automate Migrations Against Dev Database in Digital Ocean**
    - Create a deployment workflow (`deploy-dev.yml`) for the dev environment.
      - Triggered on pushes to the `develop` branch or changes to the Prisma schema.
      - Runs migrations against the dev database when Prisma schema changes.
    - Secure credential management using GitHub Secrets (`DEV_DATABASE_URL`).
    - Document the deployment workflow and procedures.

-3. **Enhance Testing Workflow**
+2. **Enhance Testing Workflow**
    - Isolate test environment by using dedicated test databases.
      - Configure test-specific environment variables.
      - Reset test databases between test runs using `prisma:db:reset`.
    - Parallelize tests in the CI pipeline where possible.
    - Optimize testing scripts for efficiency.

-4. **Improve Migrations and Rollbacks**
+3. **Improve Migrations and Rollbacks**
    - Test migrations locally before deployment to detect issues early.
    - Implement robust rollback procedures in case of migration failures.
      - Automate rollback testing in the CI pipeline.
      - Document rollback processes and strategies.

-5. **Update Documentation and Collaboration**
+4. **Update Documentation and Collaboration**
    - Update `docs/DATABASE.md` to reflect new workflows and procedures.
      - Provide clear instructions on new migration and testing processes.
      - Include details about CI/CD pipeline changes.